 Since the start of 2020, COVID-19 has gone from a localised outbreak in China to the most severe global pandemic in a century.
 No part of European aviation is untouched by the human tragedy or the business crisis.
 This unprecedented crisis hindered air traffic growth in 2020: flight movements declined by 55% compared to 2019 at ECAC level.
-It continues to disrupt the traffic growth and patterns in Europe in 2021.
-In Autumn 2020, EUROCONTROL published a medium-term forecast 5 to 2024, taking into account the impact of the COVID-19 outbreak.
-The latter is based on three different scenarios depending on how soon an effective vaccine would be made widely available to (air) travellers.
-Other factors have been included amongst which the economic impact of the crisis or levels of public confidence, to name a few.
-The Scenario 2: vaccine widely made available for travellers by Summer 2022, considered as the most likely, sees ECAC flights only reaching 92% of their 2019 levels in 2024.
+It continues

-In order to take into account the COVID-19 impact and to extend the horizon to 2050, the following adaptations have been brought to the original long-term forecast3.
-Considering the most-likely scenarios of the long-term forecast3 and the medium-term forecasted version of the long-term flight forecast has been derived:
+In order to take into account the COVID-19 impact and to extend the horizon to 2050, the following adaptations have been brought to the original long-term forecast.
+Considering the most-likely scenarios of the long-term forecast and the medium-term forecasted version of the long-term flight forecast has been derived:

-- a) Replace the long-term forecast3 horizon by the most recent medium-term forecast5 to account for COVID impact; - b) Update the rest of the horizon (2025-2040) assuming that the original growth rates of the long-term forecast3, would remain similar to those calculated pre-COVID-19; and - c) Extrapolate the final years (2040-2050) considering the same average annual growth rates as the one forecasted for the 2035-2040 period, but with a 0.9 decay6.
+- a) Replace the long-term forecast horizon by the most recent medium-term forecast to account for COVID impact; - b) Update the rest of the horizon (2025-2040) assuming that the original growth rates of the long-term forecast, would remain similar to those calculated pre-COVID-19; and - c) Extrapolate the final years (2040-2050) considering the same average annual growth rates as the one forecasted for the 2035-2040 period, but with a $0.9 \, \text{decav}^6$ .

-The method used relies on the calculation of adjustment factors at STATFOR 7 region-pair level and have been applied to the original long-term forecast 3 .
+The method used relies on the calculation of adjustment factors at STATFOR region-pair level and have been applied to the original long-term forecast.
 Adjusting the baseline enables to further elaborate the baseline scenario as forecasted future fuel consumption and to 2030, 2040 and 2050, in the absence of action.